 Freedom Beach Thailand

-When you’re at the hidden beach area, you will spot a stairway, head up that stairway for quite a few steps, and soon find yourself with this beautiful scenic view of Freedom Beach.
+You will spot a stairway when you’re at the hidden beach area.
+Head up that stairway for quite a few steps and soon find yourself with this beautiful scenic view of Freedom Beach.

 The closest area to Freedom Beach is Patong, which is also the most popular area in Phuket due to its nightlife, restaurants, etc.